 In winter the woods and frozen swamps are filled with ptarmigan, or, as they are called by the trappers, white partridges.
-They are not very palatable; but, nevertheless, they form a pretty constant dish at the winter messtable of York Factory, and afford excellent sport to the inhabitants.
+They are not very palatable; but, nevertheless, they form a pretty constant dish at the winter mess-table of York Factory, and afford an excellent sport to the inhabitants.
 There are also great varieties of small birds, among which the most interesting are the snow-birds, or snow-flakes, which pay the country a flying visit at the commencement and termination of winter.

 Such is York Fort, the great depôt and gate to the wild regions surrounding Hudson's Bay.
-Having described its appearance and general characteristics, I shall proceed to introduce the reader to my future companions, and describe our amusements and sports among the marshes, windows, and took a peep at the interior before introducing myself.
+Having described its appearance and general characteristics, I shall proceed to introduce the reader to my future companions, and describe our amusements and sports among the marshes.